Zhong-Lab-UCSD/HiCtool/README.md

 - Data normalization and visualization
 - TAD analysis

-HiCtool leads the user step-by-step through a pipeline, which goes from the raw Hi-C data to the computation, visualization, and optimized storage of contact matrices and TAD coordinates.
+HiCtool leads the user step-by-step through a pipeline, which goes from the raw Hi-C data to the computation, visualization, and optimized storage of contact matrices (intra- and inter-chromosomal) and TAD coordinates.

 HiCtool can implement contact data normalization following two approaches: